State consequentialism

 State consequentialism is a modern minority theoretical interpretation of Mohist consequentialist ethics in Sinology, often intersecting with Chinese Legalism.
 Sinologist Fraser of the Stanford Encyclopedia of Philosophy interprets Mohist consequentialism, dating back to the 5th century BC, as the "world's earliest form of consequentialism, a remarkably sophisticated version based on a plurality of intrinsic goods taken as constitutive of human welfare".
 An ancient Chinese State consequentialist might evaluate the moral worth of an action based on how it contributes to the basic goods of a more particular entity: a state, with social order, basic material wealth, and population growth valued by both Mohists and "Legalists" like Shang Yang.
 The term has also been applied to the political philosophy of the Confucian philosopher Xunzi.

 Although some scholars have argued Mohist consequentialism as a type of state consequentialism, Mohism more generally holds that right and wrong are determined by what benefits all the people of the world.
 While some Mohists did serve in states, the Mohist ethical concern is generally to benefit all people, considered as an aggregate or a community, not just a particular political entity, such as the state.

-Since there was no literal pre-Han Legalism category, although some of the Han Feizi is critical of Mohism, as a major force of the Warring States period Mohism is nonetheless relevant as one theoretical framework for interpreting the work.
+Since there likely was no literal pre-Han Legalism category (the Han Feizi once indirectly uses it as a shorthand for Shang Yang's school), although some of the Han Feizi is critical of Mohism, as a major school and force in the Warring States period, Mohism is nonetheless relevant as one theoretical framework for interpreting the work.
 Considering peace beneficial and war harmful, Mohist participation in warfare was generally defensive, serving as military engineers; Shang Yang and the Han Feizi both advocate offensive warfare in the interest of the state.
 As one of State Consequentialism's more recent advocates, professor Tao Jiang attempts to reconcile it with more generalist Mohist consequentialism with the idea of the state coming to encompass "all under Heaven", making the human world and state identical and bringing warfare to an end.